 How to Sell on Depop

-The most difficult aspect of using Depop might be creating or gathering your merchandise for sale.
+The most difficult aspect of becoming a Depop seller might be creating or gathering your merchandise for sale.
 Then it's just a simple matter of downloading the app.
 You can do this directly from the Depop website, or go to Google Play or Apple's App Store.

 Now build your profile to start setting up your Depop shop.
-Create a bio describing your shop and connect to your PayPal account.
-You must link to your PayPal account even if you'd rather use Depop Payments to collect on your sales, so PayPal is a must-have.
-Depop Payments will send your money directly to your bank account, so you have to link to that, too.
+Create a bio describing your shop and connect to your payment account.
+Depop Payments will send your money directly to your PayPal account or bank account, so you have to link to that, too.
 Your first payment may take up to 10 days to arrive using this option, but it should only be two or three days after that first time.

 How Much Does Depop Cost?

-Depop will take 10 percent of your sales price per item sold, and this is a flat across-the-board rate.
+Depop charges include a transaction fee of 10 percent of your sales price per item sold, and this is a flat across-the-board rate.
 There are no additional subscription, listing fees or other Depop selling fees.
 As of July 2022, Depop transfers your money to you via PayPal, Google Pay, Apple Pay or a debit or credit card, according to the company's website.

 And you might want to consider free shipping of your merchandise.
 It can add to your costs, particularly because you're selling to a global community, but it might also ratchet up your sales.
 You can also ship with Depop, which provides a shipping label service too, but you must still deliver the item to a courier.
 This can cost an additional $4.50 to $15 per shipment.
 You can also use your own shipping, or a service like UPS, the USPS or FedX.

 Buying From Depop

-In either case, you can tell Depop about your style interests and sizes and you'll receive recommendations for purchases.
-You can search by style, brand or prices and you can save your searches.
-Buyer protection is built-in and automatic, although it's up to you to initiate a claim with Depop or PayPal if your purchase doesn't arrive or isn't as advertised.
+In either case, you can tell Depop about your style interests and sizes, and you'll receive recommendations for purchases.
+You can search by style, brand or prices, and you can save your searches.
+Buyer protection is built-in and automatic, although it's up to you to initiate a claim with Depop or your payment processor if your purchase doesn't arrive or isn't as advertised.